lerryignacio14/productlandingpagefcc/README.md

 # productlandingpagefcc
-This project will show what I learn from HTML and CSS (FLEXBOX).
+This project will show what I learn from HTML and CSS (FLEXBOX) and GRID.